andras-varro/wsl2i/README.md

 ## Audio with WSL2 (https://tomjepp.uk/2015/05/31/streaming-audio-from-linux-to-windows.html)

 Similarly to XWindows communication, the WSL2 Pulse server will use the firewall rule from the XWindows walkthrough from above

+>Note: Sadly, the Pulse is not currently working

 1. Download the PulseAudio build for windows from http://code.x2go.org/releases/binary-win32/3rd-party/pulse/pulseaudio-5.0-rev18.zip